mdaamir6870/MD-AAMIR-22122027-MDS273L-JAVA/lab-3/README.md

 ************************************
 # Approach for this Question:
 ************************************
-### Declare a class named "StudentDetails" with the following instance variables:
+* Declare a class named "StudentDetails" with the following instance variables:

 * String name
 * String regNo
 * String email
 * String class
 * String department
-### Declare a two-dimensional string array named "studentArray" of size 1024 x 5 to store the details of the students.
+* Declare a two-dimensional string array named "studentArray" of size 1024 x 5 to store the details of the students.

-### Declare a static string array named "studentNames" of size 1024 to store the names of the students.
+* Declare a static string array named "studentNames" of size 1024 to store the names of the students.

-### Declare a static integer variable named "numberOfStudents" to keep track of the number of students added to the program.
+* Declare a static integer variable named "numberOfStudents" to keep track of the number of students added to the program.

-### Declare the following methods inside the "StudentDetails" class:
+* Declare the following methods inside the "StudentDetails" class:

-<br> addStudentDetails() : To collect the details of the student from the user and add it to the "studentArray" and "studentNames" arrays.
-<br> displayStudentDetails() : To display the details of a particular student given the name.
-<br> searchStudentByName() : To search for a student by name and return the index of the student in the "studentArray".
-<br> menu() : To implement the menu-driven main function of the program.
 ### Implement the "addStudentDetails()" method as follows:

 <br> Prompt the user to enter the name, register number, email, class and department of the student.